timjones1/fastai/README.md

 #### Live Coding 7

-`scp` to copy files over ssh to a remote machine. `rsync` is the newer way to copy incrementally `scp` has been officially deprecated.
+`scp` to copy files over ssh to a remote machine, scp = Secure Copy over SSH. `rsync` is the newer way to copy incrementally `scp` has been officially deprecated.

 Shortcuts can be created for use inside the linux terminal to reference remote servers using the file `.ssh/config` , set `Host Local` and then this can be referenced as `:local` from the terminal.